 - Corn tortillas

 - Sourdough bread

 - Pinto beans

 - Hi-maize flour

 Key Insight: If you do have a sensitivity to wheat, you do want to ensure that you are eating resistant starch foods that do not include wheat.
 Stocking up on bananas, plantains, and others help, because thankfully there are many options for those who want more resistant starch in their diets.

-Are there higher concentrations of resistant starch in certain foods?
+Are there higher concentrations in certain foods?